tjs7321/python-p3-code-challenge-theater-work/README.md

     - Returns the actor for the `Audition` instance
     - Actor must be a string between 3 and 20 characters.
     - `raise Exception` if validation fails
+- `Audition class attribute all`
+    - Returns a list of all auditions

 ### Object Relationship Attributes and Properties